nikkikobako/MS1-Go-Vegan/README.md

     4. iMac desktop
     5. Microsoft surface Pro
     6. Browser Chrome
-3. The code was shared on Slack for testing by the community
+3. The code was shared on [Slack](https://slack.com/intl/en-gb/) for testing by the CodeInstitute community
-4. Each html and css was ran through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to ensure no errors
+4. Each HTML and CSS was ran through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to ensure no errors

-### Tests completed
+### Tests completed <a name="testcomp"></a>
 1.
 ????Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears